-This year, everyone is gathering in our holiday home including my son Trevor, my husband Doug, my Mom, and my daughter Kylie who traveled all the way from Columbia, Missouri!
-So I plan on making a delicious Christmas morning breakfast for the whole crew to enjoy.
+This year, everyone is gathering in our holiday home including my son Trevor, my husband Doug, my Mom, and my daughter Kylie.
+So, I plan on making a delicious Christmas morning breakfast for the whole crew to enjoy.

 Want to take a look at a few recipes on this year’s list?
 Check out my favorites below.
-Oh… and I also included a BRAND NEW recipe at the bottom!
 Enjoy!

 My Favorite Christmas Morning Breakfast Recipes

 Whether you make them for Christmas morning or for a casual Sunday brunch, I hope you’ll love my go-to breakfast recipes and treats!

 Roasted Veggies and Ham Quiche

 If you have some leftovers from the holidays, you can add them to this hearty recipe.

 Quiche isn’t all that complicated.
 When you have a good foundation, you can change it up depending on what you have lying around the house.